prometheus/docs/content/docs/instrumenting/writing_exporters.md

 examples.

-Note that it is only currently possible to write this type of exporter with the Python and Java client libraries (the blackbox exporter which is written in Go is doing the text format by hand, don’t do this).
+Note that it is only currently possible to write this type of exporter with the Go, Python and Java client libraries.

 The other is where you’re pulling some stats out of a random instance of a system and don’t care which one you’re talking to.
 Consider a set of MySQL